Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.rst

 To send the “Hello World” string to the UART0 peripheral, follow these steps:

-1. Select **File → New → Application Project**.
-The Create New Application Project wizard opens.
+1. Select **File → New Example → Hello World → Create Application Component from Template**.
+The Create Application Component - Hello World wizard opens.

-2. Click **Next**.

-3. Use the information in the table below to make your selections in the wizard screens.
+2. Use the information in the table below to make your selections in the wizard screens.

    +----------------------+----------------------+----------------------+
    | Screen               | System Properties    | Settings             |